-Feel confident that Legacy Healthcare Careers Nurse Aide Program offers nurse aide training in accordance with a standard Texas state-approved curriculum that prepares pupils to become nursing assistants, also known as nurses aides, nurse assistants or patient care assistants.
+Feel confident that the Legacy Healthcare Careers Nurse Aide Program offers training in accordance with a Texas state-approved curriculum that prepares pupils to become nursing assistants, also known as nurses aides, nurse assistants or patient care assistants.

 Feel invigorated that the mission of Legacy Healthcare Careers is to deliver quality nurse aide training.
 We are dedicated to the promotion of excellence, care and compassion.
 We can help change your life and career in 1 week!
 We have open enrollment.
 Apply online for free.

 A nursing assistant, also known as a 'nurses aide' or 'patient care assistant,' is a healthcare worker who delivers direct care to patients, clients and residents in settings such as hospitals, nursing homes, assisted living facilities, group homes, hospices and clinics under the supervision of a licensed nurse.

 Normal CNA duties include vital sign collection, obtaining supplies for procedures, bathing, feeding, grooming, assisting with elimination, prepping rooms for new admissions, transfers, bed-making, re-positioning, showering, toileting, speaking to patients, and reporting changes in condition.

 CNAs are in demand.
 CNAs are crucial to the healthcare field.
 Job growth for nursing assistants is expected to climb by 11 percent through 2026, faster than average for all jobs per the Bureau of Labor Statistics (2018).
 Many CNAs in the Dallas-Fort Worth area earn between $11 and $18/hourly.